chung-leong/react-seq/examples/media-cap/README.md

 > The return() method of an async generator acts as if a return statement is inserted in the generator's body at the
 > current suspended position, which finishes the generator and allows the generator to perform any cleanup tasks when
 > combined with a try...finally block.

+Another thing that you might wonder about is the fate of the second generator, the one created due to strict mode.
+What happens when a piece of async code gets permanently stuck, waiting for a promise that would never get fulfilled?
+The answer is...it's pining for the fjords.
+Stone dead, in another word.
+There are no more external references to any part of the generator after it has reached the `await` statement.
+All associated objects therefore become eligible for garbage collection.
+The generator effectively is no longer there.

 ## Final Thoughts